scrapy/scrapy/docs/topics/spiders.rst

    ``cb_kwargs`` is a dict containing the keyword arguments to be passed to the callback function

-   ``follow`` is a boolean which specified if links should be followed from each response extracted with this rule.
+   ``follow`` is a boolean which specifies if links should be followed from each response extracted with this rule.
 If ``callback`` is None ``follow`` defaults to ``True``, otherwise it default to ``False``.